 8 Stone Age Facts to Engage Primary Pupils - Full of Trivia for your Lesson Plan

 Take a peek at our recent article from Teach Primary Magazine; 8 Stone Age Facts to Engage Primary Pupils.

 We were delighted to have our writing featured in Teach Primary Magazine and on the teachwire website.

 The Stone Age is a truly fascinating period of human history.
 In the study of it, we can better appreciate the incredible adversity that our ancestors had to overcome in order to survive on a day-to-day basis.
 By developing our understanding of our cave-loving ancestors, we can better understand ourselves.
 After all, evolution is a slow process and the aspects of our body, brains, and minds that helped us survive until tea time 50,000 years ago, can often prove to be a detriment to the modern city-dwelling human today.

-Ever wondered why you feel so negative over trying something new?
-That's your brain helping you to consider the worst case scenario and thus stay alive.
-Handy for avoiding the sabre tooth tiger hiding in a bush whilst you explore a forest, less handy if you've decided to take up a new hobby and can't understand why the thought of attending a knitting class is making you so nervous.
+Ever wondered why you feel so negative about trying something new?
+That's your brain helping you to consider the worst-case scenario and thus stay alive.
+Handy for avoiding the sabre tooth tiger hiding in a bush whilst you explore a forest, but less handy if you've decided to take up a new hobby and can't understand why the thought of attending a knitting class is making you so nervous.

-Despite its fascinations the Stone Age can be a mighty tricky topic to teach, thanks to us having no written sources and no historical characters to build a story around.
-History is the study and retelling of the stories that humans told each other after all, and when no stories are there it can seem like a vacuum.
+Despite its fascinations, the Stone Age can be a mighty tricky topic to teach, thanks to us having no written sources and no historical characters to build a story around.
+History is the study and retelling of the stories that humans told each other, and when no stories are there it can seem like a vacuum.
 At first glance the Stone Age can appear to be devoid of history, a large empty span of time in which nothing much happened - and the stuff that did happen, happened very slowly.
-Hopefully then this list will help.
+Hopefully, then this list will help.
 The Stone Age is crammed full of terrific trivia, here's just the tip of the iceberg.
 Enjoy!

 1 | The three eras